sunholo-data/emissary/README.md

 ## Creating initial Emissary Templates

-To seed the initial Emissary templates they need to uploaded to the Firestore.
-The script to do this is in `src/scripts/seed.mjs`
+To seed the initial Emissary templates they need to be added to Firestore.
+The script to do this is in [`src/scripts/seed.mjs`](src/scripts/seed.mjs).

 ```bash
 # it takes the project it will seed from gcloud